Friends of Stanley Park and Salisbury Woodland, Blackpool

 Grade II* listed.

-Boasting one of England?s finest examples of Art Deco design and attracting interest from period enthusiasts, the Art Deco Café is a unique, historic restaurant offering spectacular indoor and alfresco views of the park.
+Boasting one of England?s finest examples of Art Deco design and attracting interest from period enthusiasts, the Art Deco Caf? is a unique, historic restaurant offering spectacular indoor and alfresco views of the park.
 Sample light breakfasts and snacks, hearty lunches, formal dining and inclusive party nights.
 Alternatively, grab an ice cream or a drink from one of the kiosks dotted around the park.

 Stanley Park has a long sporting history and offers the best facilities in town including tennis, trampolines, skateboarding, BMX, pitch and putt, trim trail, bowling, basketball, football, rugby and play facilities for children of all ages.
 The park contains its own Stanley Park Golf Course designed by famous architects Harry Shapland Holt and Dr Alastair Mackenzie, Blackpool Cricket Ground, Athletic Arena and Blackpool Sports Centre.
-You can also undertake fishing in the lake in designated areas.
-Charges for fishing in the lake are as follows: £50 per year for adults/ £2 per day for those under 16 / £4 per day per rod.
-Membership applications may be obtained from the boathouse.
+You can also undertake fishing in the lake in designated areas, pay at the Lakeside Ice Cream Stall.

 Stanley Park is open all year, from dawn till dusk.

-The Visitor Centre is now only open in season on certain days.
+The Visitor Centre is open Tuesday to Sunday in season and on certain days in winter.